Technology & Solutions

 Decision made: Specified a 500 m³/day hollow fibre MF system based on average feed water quality data from 6 months of river intake sampling.

-What happened: Seasonal variation elevated turbidity to 200+ NTU for 6–8 weeks per year.
+What happened: Seasonal variation elevated turbidity to 200+ NTU for 6 to 8 weeks per year.
 Fouling rate increased 4-fold during these periods.
 Chemical cleaning frequency jumped from monthly to weekly.
 Membrane life dropped from an expected 7 years to under 3.

 Cost: $99,000 in unplanned membrane replacements plus $44,000 in additional chemical costs over 5 years.